Chiesa dei Santi Apostoli | Florence

 As one of the oldest churches in Florence, Santi Apostoli, has its fair share of folklore and legend.
-One such legend has been physically attached to the façade of the church in the form of a plaque, commemorating the church’s founding in 800BC and attributing it to Charlemagne and Roland – not likely according to historians, but, much like with Catholic Dogma, the histories of the world’s churches and cathedrals are open to edits and confabulation (as well as the odd bit of delusion).
+One such legend has been physically attached to the façade of the church in the form of a plaque, commemorating its founding in 800BC and attributing it to Charlemagne and Roland – not likely according to historians, but, as is often the case with Catholic Dogma, the histories of the world’s churches and cathedrals are open to edits and confabulation (as well as the odd bit of delusion).
 Indeed, scholars suggest that the church was built closer to the 11th century.
 With that out of the way, all that’s left is to enjoy the absolutely stunning and genuinely calm ambience of the Chiesa dei Santi Apostoli.

 Below on the left is the Adorazione del Bambino by San Friano, unfortunately damaged in the floods.
 On the right is L’Allegoria della Concezione (Allegory of the Immaculate Conception) by Giorgio Vasari, completed around 1541 – depicting at it’s core, the Virgin Mary resting her foot on the Devil who appears to sit atop the tree of original sin.
 In the foreground are the naked Adam and Eve, and then a number of people who were born before the coming of Christ, imprisoned by the branches of the tree for not having received baptism.
 This scene is all the more poignant when one considers the grounds of the church and the Piazza del Limbo, whose story began in the realm of original sin.
 To read more about Piazza Del Limbo take a look here.